Chaffee (Rockview) to Delta Trackage Rights On The St. Louis Southwestern (SSW) - Inquiry

 yardmaster Administrator Staff Member Administrator Frisco.org Supporter

-Thanks for clarifying, Jim.
-I'd never realized that Houck built on the east side of the River.
-I should have researched info on the old Houck Lines more carefully when I spent time scrounging Kent Library bewteen classes. :)
+I should have researched information on the old Houck Lines more carefully when I spent time scrounging Kent Library between classes. :)

-How's your Cape Depot project coming along?
+How is your Cape Girardeau depot project coming along?

 Best Regards,